A Dress Code for Homemakers: How to Be Beautiful Inside and Out

 Again, I'm not talking about June Cleaver expectations; I'm simply talking about dressing appropriately for the day and showing respect for the other members of my family by making my appearance as pleasant as I can under the specific circumstances I'm in that day.

-If you've seen the Ultimate Homemaking Bundle and have considered purchasing it, I want to make sure you're aware that inside is a fabulous resource to help us lose the “homemaker frump”.
-It's called the Big Book of Outfit Formulas, and it's normally $49.
-Inside are 300 mix and match outfit formulas that give amazing ideas for pulling together outfits right from your closet.
+Along with that, I want to make you aware of a fabulous resource to help us lose the “homemaker frump”.
+It's called the Wardrobe Basics Builder, and it helps you build a 20 piece capsule wardrobe that is PERFECT for stay at home moms or homemakers.
+It also gives you 20 days of outfits created from those pieces and a printable you can hang in your closet to inspire you with outfit ideas each day.
+(If you primarily wear skirts like I do, you can just substitute the same color skirt for the pants.
+Easy peasy!)
+Here is an outfit I put together from these ideas.
 I never would have thought to put these pieces together on my own!
 (Excuse the awkward selfie.
 I'm not exactly skilled in that area and I had better things to do with my time than trying over and over.)

 What will it be, my friend?
 Are the others around you seeing beauty from without and within?
 Or are they seeing a bad attitude, grumpiness, and a neglect of your appearance?
 It's time for us to work on these things!